 unit of human society.
 It is regarded as the cornerstone of society.
 It forms the basic micro (small) social institution and it is difficult to imagine how human society could function without it.
 Family is significant for both, the individual and society as a whole.
 In general, family is seen as a universal social institution, an inevitable part of human society.
-Family, as a part of society, has many different roles to play in the lives of people who inhabit it.
+Families, as a part of society, have many different roles to play in the lives of people who inhabit them.
 There is an economic role the family plays; an emotional role, a role to socialise children and to parent them.
 Family appears to be the ideal unit - a source of affection and encouragement.
 Sometimes however, the way family operates, may not provide to all members what is due to them.
-It is also true that the family can be a place of violence and pain.
-In recent years, new perspectives have emerged that challenge both, the universality and inevitability of family. research demonstrates composition of family varies from society to society, and that traditional functions and forms of family are substantially changing.
+It is also true that the family is a place of violence and pain.
+In recent years, new perspectives have emerged challenge that both. the universality and inevitability of family.
+Recent research demonstrates that composition of family varies from society to society, and that traditional functions and forms of family are substantially changing.